Shasha Nakhai | Founder & Co-President

-Shasha is a Toronto-based storyteller with over a decade of experience as a filmmaker.
-Her work has aired on the BBC, CBC, ZDF, and Arte; screened at the Museum of Modern Art (MoMA); been nominated for 16 Canadian Screen Awards; named TIFF’s Top 10; and shortlisted for an Oscar.
+Her body of work has aired on the BBC, CBC, ZDF, and Arte; screened at the Museum of Modern Art (MoMA); been nominated for 16 Canadian Screen Awards; named TIFF’s Top 10; and shortlisted for an Oscar.

-She is an alumna of TMU’s Journalism Program, TIFF’s Talent Accelerator, Berlinale’s EFM Toolbox, the Hot Docs Doc Accelerator, WIFT’s Ubisoft Toronto Producer Mentorship, the DOC Institute Breakthrough Program, Hot Docs Incubator and the Reel World Film Festival’s Emerging 20.
+She is an alumna of TMU’s Journalism Program, TIFF’s Talent Accelerator, Berlinale’s EFM Toolbox, Hot Docs Accelerator, WIFT’s Ubisoft Toronto Producer Mentorship, the DOC Institute Breakthrough Program, and the Reel World Film Festival’s Emerging 20.

-She is a member of the Director’s Guild of Canada (DGC), Brown Girls Doc Mafia (BGDM), and the Academy of Canadian Cinema & Television (ACCT).
+She is a member of the Director’s Guild of Canada (DGC) and the Academy of Canadian Cinema & Television (ACCT).

 Shasha is repped by Great North Artists in Canada, and Echo Lake Entertainment in the US.